 Running The App Prototyping Workshop

-The workshop consists of seven parts:
+A workshop consisted of seven parts:

-1. Introduction: Ideas are Comodities
+1. Introduction: Ideas are Commodities

 This is a general introduction to the difficulty of figuring out what to build.
-That having ideas is not a problem, but picking the right hypothesis to run experiments.
+That having ideas is not a problem, but picking the correct hypothesis to run experiments.
 (The Michael Dell–based “Ideas are a commodity.
 Execution of them is not.” approach.)